-In [16][17] a deterministic logic BIST scheme has been presented, which is more efficient than pseudorandom BIST in terms of silicon area and fault coverage for the ISCAS'85 and ISCAS'89 benchmark circuits [9][10].
-The basic principle of this BIST scheme is that the sequence of pseudo-random test patterns is modified by embedding deterministic patterns into the sequence.
-The target structure of the deterministic logic BIST scheme is shown in Figure 2.
-The pattern generator consists of an LFSR and a small combinational function, the sequencegenerating logic (SGL).
-The SGL passes the bit sequences generated by the LFSR to the scan chains, and modifies these sequences at certain bit positions which are selected by both the state of the test control unit and the state of the LFSR.
+In [16, 17] a deterministic logic BIST scheme based on bit-flipping has been presented, which is more efficient than pseudo-random BIST in terms of silicon area and fault coverage for the ISCAS'85 and ISCAS'89 benchmark circuits [9, 10].
+The basic principle of this BIST scheme is that the sequence of pseudo-random test patterns is modified by embedding deterministic patterns, as generated by an ATPG tool, into the sequence.
+The target structure of the deterministic logic BIST scheme is shown in Fig. 2.
+The pattern generator consists of an LFSR and a small combinational function, the sequence-generating logic (SGL).
+The SGL passes the bit sequences generated by the LFSR to the scan chains while modifying these sequences at certain bit positions which are selected by both the state of the test control unit and the state of the LFSR.
 These sequence modifications provide that additional deterministic patterns are generated and complete fault coverage can be guaranteed.
-The generated test patterns are applied to the CUT via the scan chains in a testper-scan way.
+The generated test patterns are applied to the CUT via the scan chains in a test-per-scan